TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.security-center/security-center-configuring-features-jit-access.md

 ### Conditions for a VM to be recommended (for JIT configuration)

-* The subscription is onboarded to Azure Defender (see [Pricing Page](https://azure.microsoft.com/pricing/details/security-center/) for more)
+* The subscription is onboarded to Azure Defender (for more information, see [Pricing](https://azure.microsoft.com/pricing/details/security-center/))
 * The VM must be ARM deployed (classic VM is not supported)
 * The VM must have an attached NIC:
   * The NIC has an NSG attached to it